 - What are the benefits of giving autonomy to employees?

-- What are the drawbacks of giving employees autonomy?
+- What are the disadvantages of autonomy in the workplace?

 - How to create a perfect balance?